zowe/docs-site/docs/user-guide/ze-profiles.md

 :::note

-When multiple profiles with the same name are available in Zowe CLI **[is it accurate to say zowe cli here?]**, project configuration takes precedence over global configuration.
+When multiple profiles with the same name are available in Zowe Explorer, project configuration takes precedence over global configuration.
 To learn more, see [How Zowe CLI uses configurations](../user-guide/cli-using-understand-profiles-configs).

 :::